 An electric outlet that sparks all the time could be a sign of a larger problem, such as water damage or short circuits.
 In this scenario, we would need to evaluate the condition of your system before determining what electrical services are needed.

-The circuit breaker is designed to prevent circuits from overloading from too much electricity, reducing your risk for fire.
-When you demand more electricity from a circuit than what is considered safe, the circuit breaker trips and automatically shuts off the power for your home.
-While this may seem like an inconvenience, the circuit breaker serves an important purpose by preventing fire.
+When you plug too many things into a circuit (think of a wall in your home — one wall may run along a different circuit than another) it will trip the breaker because too much electricity is demanded.
+If that amount of electricity were to move through your wiring, it would melt and catch on fire.
+So, when you demand more electricity from a circuit than what is considered safe, the circuit breaker trips and automatically shuts off the power for your home.
+While this may seem like an inconvenience, the circuit breaker is doing you a great favor by preventing a fire.

 It’s important to understand that the electricity that powers your home carries heat.
 This means that too much electricity running through your system will eventually build up heat in the wall outlet, melting important insulation covering wires.
 Once electrical wires are exposed, you run the risk of burning down your house.

 If you suspect you have a short-circuiting outlet, call our electrician as soon as possible, because we know how unsettling these types of concerns can be.

 If your house is getting old in years, you might want to have one of our residential electricians inspect your outlets.
 Over time, electrical outlets will eventually wear out and increase your risk of short circuits.
 Fortunately, our electrical contractors will be able to help you with so you can maintain a safe home.

 We also highly recommend childproof outlets (also called tamper-resistant outlets) because they have spring-loaded cover plates that prevent a child from being able to stick an object into one of the receptacle’s contact points.